-Her stories from the Côte d’Azur – and beyond – have appeared in publications such as Condé Nast Traveler, BBC Travel, Time, Decanter, Wine Enthusiast, Atlas Obscura, easyJet Traveller, The Culture Trip, Business Insider, Modern Farmer and Dockwalk.
+Her stories from the Côte d’Azur – and beyond – have appeared in publications such as Condé Nast Traveler, Travel + Leisure, BBC Travel, CNN Travel, Lonely Planet, Wine Enthusiast, easyJet Traveller, The Culture Trip, Business Insider, Modern Farmer and Dockwalk.
 She is also a contributing author to the upcoming Lonely Planet Experience Provence guidebook.

 She is a regular contributor to The CEO Magazine, an Australian-based global business publication, where she profiles C-suite executives from around the world and writes lifestyle features.